-The partnering academic prelicensure nursing program(s) must be accredited by a U.S. Department of Education recognized nursing accrediting agency or accredited/approved by an authorized regulatory body (e.g., state board of nursing).
-For more information on programmatic accreditation of the academic nursing program, refer to the section on Withdrawal of Accreditation: Academic Nursing Program Loses Programmatic
+The partnering academic graduate nursing program(s) must be accredited by a U.S. Department of Education recognized nursing accrediting agency or accredited/approved by an authorized regulatory body (e.g., state board of nursing).
+For more information on programmatic accreditation of the academic nursing program, refer to the section on Withdrawal of Accreditation: Academic Nursing Program Loses Programmatic Accreditation.

-Accreditation.
 Accredited and applicant programs have an obligation to be aware of and in compliance with accreditation requirements for the partnering academic nursing program(s).
-Accredited and applicant programs must notify CCNE within 7 business days of any adverse action, including but not limited to, denial or withdrawal of the partnering academic nursing program(s) accreditation.
+Accredited and applicant programs must notify CCNE within 7 business days of an action to deny or withdraw the partnering academic nursing program(s) accreditation status.